 We have tried them all, from the internal bus system to the monorail to the river boats.
 Each one is convenient, complimentary and fun.
 Our favorite by far is the river taxis.
 We ride them even when we aren’t staying at a resort with water access.
 It’s just a fun relaxing way to see more of Disney!

-The disability card is our favorite bit of magic.
+The disability access card is our favorite bit of magic.
 At guest relations in any of the parks, the person with the disability registers for special access to the rides and attractions.
 The guest and up to five people travelling with the guest can schedule a return time instead of standing in a line.
 This allows the party to enjoy other areas of the parks while they wait.
 This can help make up for the extra time it can take to load and unload from a wheelchair or help avoid a meltdown situation.

 Everyone visiting a Disney park may participate in the Fastpass+ system.
 This means that everyone can reserve a time for up to three of their favorite rides or attractions before stepping into the parks.
 But it gets even better for those with special needs, because Disney will allow guests to combine the Fastpass+ with the Disability Card.